dalealleshouse/zero-to-devops/README.md

 registry](https://docs.docker.com/registry/deploying/) but the complexity surrounding security distracts from the purpose.
 Therefore, we are going to manually build (in advance) the demo containers using Minikube's docker daemon.
+During the on stage demonstration, the containers will be available locally.
-With the containers already available locally, K8S will not attempt to download them.
+Therefore, K8S will not attempt to download them.
 Navigate to the project directory and run the commands below.

 ``` powershell
 # point to the docker daemon on the minikube machine